cBournhonesque/lightyear/book/src/concepts/transport/serialization.md

 ## Buffers

-We use a `Buffer` to serialize/deserialize messages in order to re-use memory allocations.
+We use a `Writer` (backed by a reusable `BytesMut` allocation) to serialize messages, so we don't allocate from scratch for every message.

-When we receive a packet (`&[u8]`), we create a `ReadBuffer` from it, which starts by copying the bytes into the buffer.
+When we receive a packet, we wrap the bytes in a `Reader` (a cursor over the shared `Bytes`, no copy) and deserialize messages from it in order.